scroll-tech/scroll/specs/Deposit.md

 function depositERC20AndCall(address _token, address _to, uint256 _amount, bytes memory _data, uint256 _gasLimit) public payable;
 ```

 We use a similar design as [Arbitrum protocol](https://developer.offchainlabs.com/docs/bridging_assets#bridging-erc20-tokens).
-Several gateway contracts are used to bridge different kinds of ERC20 tokens, such as standard ERC20 tokens, custom ERC20 tokens, and Wrapped Ether.
+Several gateway contracts are used to bridge different kinds of ERC20 tokens, such as standard ERC20 tokens, custom ERC20 tokens, and Wrapped ETH token.
 `L1GatewayRouter` records the mapping of ERC20 tokens to the corresponding ERC20 gateway on the L1.
 `L1GatewayRouter` uses `StandardERC20Gateway` as the ERC20 gateway for a new ERC20 token by default unless otherwise specified.

 We implement a `StandardERC20Gateway` to deposit and withdraw standard ERC20 tokens.
 The standard procedure to deposit ERC20 tokens is to call `L1GatewayRouter.depositERC20` on the L1.
 The token will be locked in `L1StandardERC20Gateway` contract.
 The first time an ERC20 token is deposited via `L1StandardERC20Gateway`, the `L1StandardERC20Gateway` contract will compute the deterministic ERC20 contract address on the L2 and encode additional information for the `L2StandardERC20Gateway` to deploy a new ERC20 contract using a factory contract on the L2.

 For other non-standard ERC20 tokens, we provide a custom ERC20 gateway.
 Anyone can implement such gateway as long as it implements all required [interfaces](../src/L1/gateways/IL1ERC20Gateway.sol).
-We implement the Wrapped Ether gateway as an example.
-To deposit or withdraw Wrapped Ether, one should first unwrap it to Ether, then transfer the Ether to `ScrollMessenger` just like Ether bridging.
+We implement the Wrapped ETH gateway as an example.
+To deposit or withdraw Wrapped ETH, one should first unwrap it to ETH, then transfer the ETH to `L1ScrollMessenger` just like Ether bridging.

 ## Deposit ERC-721/ERC-1155 Tokens